 Lisa-1

-The project Lisa began in 1978, Apple invested $50 million in its development by assembling a dedicated team of 10 people.
-Later, more than 90 people were involved in the Lisa design, plus a marketing team.
+The Lisa project began in 1978, with Apple investing $50 million in its development and assembling a team of 10 engineers.
+Over time, more than 90 people contributed to Lisa’s design, plus an extensive marketing team.

-It is interesting that in 1979 Steve Jobs visited Xerox PARC and was inspired by innovations such as their mouse-driven GUI.
-By late 1979, Jobs got a deal with Xerox, he paid them in Apple stock, and in exchange, his Lisa team was able to investigate research projects at Xerox PARC.
-It is fair to say that if Apple gave birth to Lisa, XEROX was the father.
+In 1979, Steve Jobs visited Xerox PARC and was inspired by innovations such as the mouse-driven graphical user interface.
+By late 1979, Jobs negotiated a deal with Xerox, trading Apple stock for permission to study their research.
+It’s fair to say that while Apple gave birth to Lisa, Xerox was its true predecessor.

 Lisa was repackaged and sold as Lisa 2 at a lower price tag.